In Community

 • FEAR the uncertainty of what they don’t know.

-• SURRENDER the Mission of God that should be central to their existence.
+• SURRENDER the mission of God that should be central to their existence.

 Pick the one that’s most plaguing your congregation’s ability to move toward a fruitful future.

-To punch through a well guarded status quo mentality, leaders need to “go first.”
+To punch through a well-guarded status quo mentality, leaders need to “go first.”
 Ask questions that expose conflicting values.
 Stay engaged relationally in community.

 Leaders must steward well the respect, trust and confidence of the people in their congregation.
-Leaders that struggle oftentimes have not fastened down the fundamental building blocks that make significant investments in these three accounts.
+Leaders who struggle oftentimes have not fastened down the fundamental building blocks that make significant investments in these three accounts.

 Many leaders are not good at building relationships.